STOP THE BLEED® Day: Bleeding Control Techniques

-National STOP THE BLEED Day (May 20, 2021) is a one-day call to action to save lives by training people to stop traumatic bleeding.
+National STOP THE BLEED® Day happens every May.
+It’s a national awareness campaign that serves as a call-to-action to save lives by training people how to stop traumatic bleeding during an emergency.

 How to Respond to Life-Threatening Bleeding

 A bleeding injury can happen anywhere at any time.
-Often times, the person next to a bleeding victim will be the one most likely to save them.
+Often, the person next to a bleeding victim will be the one most likely to save them while waiting for professional help to arrive.

 If you recognize signs of life-threatening bleeding, you need to act right away using methods to stop the bleed.